Plant Disease Management: Expert Tips for a Thriving Garden

 • Baking Soda Spray: Mix 1 tablespoon of baking soda with 1 gallon of water to combat fungal diseases.

-• Apple Cider Vinegar: Dilute with water to prevent fungal growth.
+• Apple Cider Vinegar: Dilute with water for garden disease control.

 • Milk Solution: A 50:50 milk-to-water spray reduces powdery mildew outbreaks.